tomaslaz/Analysis-Toolkit/README.md

 GA_Energy_Histogram - plots energy distribution histogram from the last iteration of a KLMC GA simulation.

 GA_Family_Tree - finds parents, grandparents, etc for a specific GA iteration.

+GA_GM_Iter - finds the GA iteration number on which the GM has been found.